terminusdb/terminusdb/README.md

 git submodule update
 ```

-You should copy `config/config-example.pl` to `config/config.pl` and then
-edit the values there to set things such as server name and server
-port.

-You also need to update the admin user password which is used as a
+You need to set the admin user password which is used as a
 super-user API key for access.
 This can be done with the
 `initialize_database` script.
+The script should also be used to
+configure the server name, as shown in the example.

 ```
 utils/initialize_database -k "my_password_here" -s "my_server_name_here"